 …to impressive, mournful displays, with incense burners, men in pointy hats, and locals dressed in their Sunday best.

-These processions attract such a following that, as the final image below suggests, you can hardly tell where the procession ends and the bystanding begins.
+These processions attract such a large following that, as the final image below suggests, you can hardly tell where the procession ends and the bystanding begins.

 I have always wanted to return to Antigua at a different time of year.
 (I imagine that Christmas would be an especially lovely time to visit.)
 The city as a whole is a UNESCO World Heritage Site, and the hospitality of its residents is as generous as its wealth of archaeological and religious riches.
 Still…I doubt that any return visit out of season would even come close to capturing the magic of Semana Santa.